Tuesday, 30 April 2024

 In Short,

-It's vinous and intensely fruity, but forest and earthy notes prevent it from being acidic, so it's quite successful.
+It's vinous and intensely fruity, but forestry and earthy notes prevent it from being acidic, so it's quite successful.
 You do have to like aging in wine casks, though.
 The price seems a bit high to me, but that must be linked to the originality of the product.

 Score : 88